 Replacement cost coverage is a plan type where the insurance company is responsible for paying the full cost of replacing the roof no matter what.
 This tends to be less common but still comes up occasionally.
-Additionally, if you are able to get such a policy from your insurer, you should expect to pay a premium for it, especially in hail prone regions.
+Additionally, if you can get such a policy from your insurer, you should expect to pay a premium, especially in hail-prone regions.

 Wind and Hail Deductibles

 Depending on where you live, what insurance company you have, and a variety of other factors, you might be offered a wind and hail deductible.
 For example, if you have a 2% wind and hail deductible on a $200,000 house, you would be responsible for paying $4,000 for a wind or hail event before the insurance would cover the remainder of the claim.
-You can often get a wind and hail deductible policy separate from homeowner’s insurance policy, which would give you a lower-priced insurance policy and wind and hail event coverage.
+You can often get a wind and hail deductible policy separate from a homeowner’s insurance policy, giving you lower-priced insurance and wind and hail event coverage.

 Cosmetic Damage Exclusion for Metal Roofs

 The most popular item we receive questions about is the cosmetic damage exclusion for a metal roof, which may also be referred to as a hail damage waiver, hail or wind loss waiver, cosmetic loss limitation endorsement, or otherwise.

 A cosmetic damage exclusion for metal roofs is a waiver that the home/property owner is offered by insurance providers to exclude any cosmetic damage done to a metal roof during a hail or wind event.
 This means that if hailstones, falling branches, or other debris dent the roof’s surface but these dents don’t structurally affect the roof, you cannot make an insurance claim to replace the roof.
 This waiver to exclude cosmetic damage is used to lower the premium cost.

 Hail Damage Waiver: Should You Sign it or Not?